ytnobody/docker-nginx-bigquery/README.md

 Logs of nginx on Docker container that will be forwarded to Google BigQuery.

+Errors will be reported to your im.kayac account.

 ## Prepare

 ### Create a table on bigquery